learn-co-curriculum/dsc-2-20-16-ab-testing/README.md

 ## Type I and II Errors

 A type I error is when we reject the null hypothesis, $H_0$, when it is actually true.
-The probability of a type I error occuring is denoted by $\alpha$ (pronounced alpha).
+The probability of a type I error occurring is denoted by $\alpha$ (pronounced alpha).

 A type II error is when we accept the null hypothesis, $H_0$, when it is actually false.
-The probability of a type II error occuring is denoted by $\beta$ (pronounced beta).
+The probability of a type II error occurring is denoted by $\beta$ (pronounced beta).

 ## Determing an acceptable sample size